Kiosk-ByteCrew/KioskApplicationService-UI/README.md

 # KioskApplicationService-UI

-This service contains UI logic for Kiosk UIs.
+This service contains UI logic for Kiosk's UI.